 1] Find Compatible Driver

-The best idea is to visit the OEM website and look for a graphics driver update which is compatible with the version of Windows 10 you are trying to install.
+The best idea is to visit the OEM website and look for a graphics driver update that is compatible with the version of Windows 11/10 you are trying to install.
 If you find it, download, and run the installer to update it.
 Run the Windows Installation again, and see if your problem is solved.

 2] Remove Video Card adapter from Device Manager